johnw86/john-walker/content/post/time-for-a-change.md

 With the new site, I really do have the best of intentions of trying to blog a lot more.
 But I know from past experience that sticking to that promise is more difficult than it sounds.

-I do a lot of back-end ASP.NET MVC development these days so I'm hoping that having a blog I can use some of my spare time to learn and blog about some other technologies as I'm learning.
+I do a lot of back-end ASP.NET MVC development these days so I'm hoping that having a blog I can use some of my spare time to learn and blog about some other technologies.